Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Pregnancy is associated with many limitations associated with food.
-When pregnancy is not recommended to eat raw and poorly processed foods, caffeine, drinks with alcohol and other food.
-In connection with this, it is important for pregnant women to know which foods contain substances dangerous to the fetus.
+Pregnancy is associated with many restrictions related to food products.
+During pregnancy, it is not recommended to consume raw and poorly processed foods, caffeine, drinks containing alcohol and other food products.
+In this regard, it is important for pregnant women to know which products contain substances that are dangerous for the fetus.

-It is unequivocal to answer, whether it is possible to drink red tea at pregnancy, it is possible only taking into account all components of this product.
+A definitive answer to whether it is possible to drink red tea during pregnancy is only possible by taking into account all the components of this product.

 Benefits

-In the composition of red tea there are substances that can have a beneficial effect on the development of the fetus and the well-being of the expectant mother.
-The benefits of red tea during pregnancy are directly related to such substances as:
+Red tea contains substances that can have a beneficial effect on the development of the fetus and the well-being of the expectant mother.
+The benefits of red tea during pregnancy are directly related to substances such as:

-1. methionine (an essential amino acid, which is an important component for detoxifying the body, stimulates the immune system, has a beneficial effect on digestive processes, helps to get rid of the feeling of discomfort after eating too fatty foods).
+1. methionine (an essential amino acid that is an important component for detoxifying the body, stimulates the immune system, has a beneficial effect on digestive processes, and helps to get rid of the feeling of discomfort after eating too much fatty food).

-2. Catechins (a kind of antioxidants, substances from the group of flavonoids, which have a positive effect on the human body and prevent the development of various diseases).
+2. catechins (a type of antioxidant, a substance from the flavonoid group that has a positive effect on the human body and prevents the development of various diseases).

-3. zinc (plays a role in the formation of the fetal skeleton, the synthesis and stabilization of insulin, cell division, has an antitoxic effect, the lack of zinc in the body of a pregnant woman is fraught with malformations of the fetus, including hydrocephalus, curvature of the spine and others, and increases the risk of rupture during childbirth, development of infections and slow disclosure of the birth canal).
+3. zinc (plays a role in the processes of formation of the fetal skeleton, synthesis and stabilization of insulin, cell division, has an antitoxic effect; zinc deficiency in the body of a pregnant woman is fraught with fetal malformations, including hydrocephalus, curvature of the spine and others, and also increases the risk of ruptures during childbirth, the development of infections and slow opening of the birth canal).

-4. fluorine (important for the formation of the fetal skeleton and provides strength of bones).
+4. fluorine (important for the formation of the fetal skeleton and ensures bone strength).

 5. proteins (protein substances are the building material for the tissues and organs of the fetus).